MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 Maybe you are working on multiple projects at the same time, requiring different software versions to be used.
 And you really would like to just double-click on your file to launch it.
-Well with what we learned you coudl at leat create a context-menu to open the selected file in the given DCC version.
+Well with what we learned you could at least create a context-menu to open the selected file in the given DCC version.

 Here is an example with Maya :